PGbeater/Simulation-Study_Multiple-outcomes/README.md

 Propensity score method in multiple outcome settings: A simulation study
 1. In the setups folder:

-   input parameters, generate the association pattern (between covariates and outcomes), and generate the data using the pre-made functions in the function.R (Junjie Wu Feb 2025 branch).
+   input parameters, generate the association pattern (between covariates and outcomes), and generate the data using the pre-made functions in the function.R .
 3. In the Function folder:

    Function.R includes the Association_Function, the Simulation_Function, and the Form_Functions.